Citizen Science in the Wye

 • Land Use, Agriculture & Water Quality: A large part of the catchment is made up of agricultural land, and the interactions between farming practices, land management, and water quality can be complex.
 Issues such as soil runoff and overuse of nutrients may impact the health of the river, among other things.
 Source apportionment modelled analysis suggests sewage treatment works account for 21% – 23% of the phosphate in the River Wye.

-Citizen Scientists have also created their own dashboard using the data they have collected which is publicly accessible via the Wye Viz platform.
+Citizen Scientists have also created their own dashboard using the data they have collected which is publicly accessible via the Wye Viz platform(External link).

 Citizen Scientist - Reporting Incidents in the Wye